 What is low latency mode?
 “Low Latency Mode” is a setting in Logic Pro, a popular DAW.
-Low Latency Mode essentially disables digital audio plugins as needed in order to free up extra processing power and reduce digital audio latency in your DAW.
+Low Latency Mode essentially disables digital audio plugins as needed to free up extra processing power and reduce digital audio latency in your DAW.

-For example, a bit of reverb on a vocal can help the singer express his or herself more effectively since they can hear themselves in a closer approximation to the final mix.
+For example, a bit of reverb on a vocal can help the singer express themselves more effectively since they can hear themselves in a closer approximation to the final mix.
 Another example could be running a guitar through a digital processor that gives it the sound it needs.
-Recording with the plugin is essential in this case because without it, the talent or engineer wouldn’t hear what is actually trying to be accomplished.
+Recording with the plugin is essential in this case because without it, the talent or engineer wouldn't hear what is actually trying to be accomplished.

 3. Close All Other Programs Using Audio

 By closing all other programs that process audio, we may free up more processing power in our digital audio workstations.

 Arguably, closing any running computer programs not being used in a recording session may reduce latency.
 This is because closing programs will free up some processing power.